 - The Gourmet Kitchen is awesome.
 The kitchen has all the equipment you need to cook up some serious grub.
 I love going out to eat (and if you need advice, leave a comment), but it was so awesome to stay in and cook for myself.

 - The road is busy and noisy.
 This was not a huge deal.
 I loved that we could hop on route 7 and get to Bennington or Williamstown quickly, but if you want to be in the middle of nowhere, this isn’t the property for you.
 Also, the yard isn’t fenced in entirely, so I don’t recommend letting your pups off-leash or letting your small kids play without constant supervision.

 - The spiral staircase that leads to the rental is steep and not well lit.
 I’m fine with navigating steep stairs, but throw in a senior dog (on a leash) and a suitcase, and it was a little tricky getting up and down.
 I used a flashlight, which was provided, to take Flynn out at night.

 - I was longing for a radio.
 Silly, I know, but at home I always cook to music.
 I would have loved a radio or docking station to play my tunes in the kitchen.

 All-in-all, I had a fabulous southern Vermont staycation.
 In fact, I better start planning a summer visit so I can take advantage of the swimming pool.
 You can find booking information for this property on Glamping Hub.
-If you are looking for more Vermont vacation rentals, check out Glamping Hub’s Vermont portal, or read our recommendations in this post. if you need a dog-friendly rental, be sure to visit Glamping with Pets.
+If you are looking for more Vermont vacation rentals, read our recommendations in this post. if you need a dog-friendly rental, be sure to visit Glamping with Pets.